 An advisor is appointed for each Ph.D. student by the MEAM Graduate Group Chair.
-The advisor works with the student to develop an appropriate program of study and is responsible for monitoring the student's course plan and dissertation work.
+The advisor works with the student to develop an appropriate program of study and must approve of the student's course plan.
+The advisor also serves as a research mentor and monitors the student's progress on dissertation research.